SnesFX/Batim-C2-Decomp/README.md

 # Credits

-- Zero0xx (me!) - The Decompilation!
+- SnesFX (me!) - The Decompilation!

-- Joey Drew Studio's - Bendy and The Ink Machine
+- Joey Drew Studios - Bendy and The Ink Machine